openLRSng/openLRSng/README.md

 TX: Put TX into binding mode and connect with GUI (may need to press update once).

-RX: put jumper on CH3-CH4.
-This will force the RX to act as spectrum scanner.
+RX: put jumper on output pins 3 and 4 (CH2&3 by default).
+This will force the RX to act as spectrum scanner, both LEDs will be off in this mode.